Hosting a Media Event

 - If someone on your staff has an existing relationship with these influencers, ask that person to try calling them on the phone or sending a personal email.
 People are more likely to respond to messages from names they recognize.

 - Create briefing books.
 Prior to the event, you will want to share briefing packets with media and key influencers who will attend.
 Consider sharing your organization’s policy position statement on your campaign, fact sheets from this toolkit, names of individuals or organizations that can provide more information about the topic, and relevant success stories, news articles, reports, or studies about your issue.
 The fact sheets can be customized to include information specific to your community, state, and campaign.
+Make sure these briefing books are available in accessible formats such as large print/ Braille or electronically for screen readers.

 - Research recent media stories—newspaper articles, TV segments, radio shows, etc.—to determine which media figures or outlets might be already engaged in your issue or most likely to be interested in hearing from you.
 Be sure to include ethnic media.
 Include the media most important to the decision makers you want to reach with information about your campaign.
 Based on this research, you can create a media list to reach out to in order to secure coverage of the event.